 The Santa Cruz County Office of Education Career and Adult Learning Services offers high school diploma and equivalency services for adult learners (CAC), a workforce development program for 16-24 year olds (Sueños), magnet high school programs, and career training programs for adults.
 We work closely with district and industry business partners to stay up to date with industry and workforce trends.

-The Santa Cruz County Career Technical Education Partnership (CTEP) provides students with the opportunity to acquire academic, career and technical skills and to prepare for life-long learning and success in the changing workplace.
+The Santa Cruz County Career and Adult Learning Services (CALS) provides students with the opportunity to acquire academic, career, and technical skills and to prepare for life-long learning and success in the changing workplace.

 What We Do

 CALS offers a unique independent study program for adult learners across the county.
 Our dedicated staff works directly with students to support them in the attainment of a high school diploma.

 CALS provides high-quality career and technical education for Santa Cruz County.
 Our CTE program is a Western Association of Schools and Colleges (WASC) accredited program.
 As a department of the County Office of Education, our CTE programs are available to interested high school students.
 In addition to excellent career and technical education programming, we offer a work-based learning program for our students, including internships, job shadowing, and industry-expert guest speakers.
 We are committed to providing unique opportunities for students to become college and career-ready.
 Some of our coursework offers a-g credit for college.
 These courses will help students complete the minimum requirements to be admitted to a California State University or a University of California.
 We also offer coursework that is articulated with Cabrillo College.
 Students in these courses can earn college credit while they are in high school.
 Some of our courses also offer an industry-recognized certificate upon completion which will aid in making a student instantly employable.
 Our current high school magnet classes include Introduction to Culinary Arts and Introduction to Fire Technology.